edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

-This HIP introduces the `Cross-Ledger PRotocol` or `CLPR`, pronounced `Clipper` like the type of ship. `CLPR` or `Clipper` is an interledger communication protocol that uses a connector abstraction to manage the logistics of payments and sending application messages between different ledgers.
+This HIP introduces the `Cross-Ledger PRotocol` or `CLPR`, pronounced `Clipper` like the type of ship. `CLPR` or `Clipper` is an interledger communication protocol that uses a connector abstraction to manage the logistics of payments and sending messages between different ledgers.
 The use of the connector abstraction allows for a clean separation of concerns between application logic and the mechanics of sending messages via state proofs of connector state.
 Combining the use of state proofs to establish message